-This catalogue is your roadmap to success here.
-It has a wealth of information that will guide you in your educational journey.
-It also contains information that will assist you with college finances, registration, and admission, academic advising, career and personal counseling and other services we offer to help you succeed here.
+Please consider this catalog your roadmap to success.
+It is a handbook with a wealth of information that will guide you in your educational journey.
+It also contains information that will assist you with college finances, registration and admission, academic advising, career and personal counseling and other services we offer to help you succeed here.